zpuckeridge/zpuckeridge/README.md

-# 👋 Hi!
-I'm Zacchary.
+#👋 About Zacchary

-Hi!
-I'm a Web Developer based out of Brisbane Australia that works for Pixel Zoo as a Junior Systems Administrator.
+Hey there!
+I'm a industry-taught Systems Administrator based out of Brisbane, Australia.
+Currently, I'm working for an Animation Studio called Pixel Zoo.

+# What does industry-taught mean?
+It means that I have little to no formal training as a Systems Administrator.
+My experience and knowledge has been cultivated by industry professionals supplemented with self-taught first hand experience over various positions, personal development and projects.

+# What are you currently learning?
-Currently, I'm learning to manage Kubernetes deployments, develop microservices, and build front end applications in Gatsby, React and Chakra UI.
+Currently, I'm learning to automate various processes at Pixel Zoo and build real world applications using Python, Django, Gatsby and React.

-When I'm not at work, or working on a personal project, I'm hanging out with mates, riding motorcycles, playing video games and nerding out over audio.
+When I'm not at work, or working on a personal project, I'm hanging out with mates, riding motorcycles, playing video games, nerding out over audio and teaching myself animation.

 ## 📝 Latest Articles
 - [🖌️ I've been inspired by 'A Goofy Movie'](https://zacchary.me/inspired-by-goofy-movie/)